Women Holding It All

 “I got it!”

-You can make it to work, live on little sleep, take care of children if you’ve got them, and are available to help on a moment’s notice.
-Because you’ve got it.
-You can work through a migraine, take care of an elderly parent, check in on your friends, keep up with all the podcasts, wash your items to be recycled and remember all the birthdays and anniversaries.
-Because you’ve got it.
+You can hit every beat in your life.
+You make it to work, live on little sleep, take care of children if you’ve got them, and are always available to help.
+Because you got it.
+You can push through a migraine, care for an elder, support your friends, keep up with all the podcasts, wash your items for recycling and remember all the important events.
+Yes you can multitask!
+Because you got it.

-Except that maybe “I got it” has got you feeling worn out, with little time or energy for real connection with your partner, loved ones, or yourself, and you are just some pretzel-knotted-version of you.
+Except that maybe “I got it” has you feeling worn out, juggling 10 balls in the air.
+Maybe you have little time or energy for real connection with your partner, loved ones, or yourself, and you are just some pretzel-knotted-version of you.

 And still you hold up the worlds of all those you care for.

 You handle so much.
-You handle significant changes in your body and your mood throughout your entire life.
-Your brain can work on multiple things at once.
-There is sexism and other kinds of oppression.
-There are expectations for who and how you are supposed to be, what you are supposed to do, how you are supposed to do it, and with what kind of attitude.
+Women handle so much.
+Significant changes in your body and your mood throughout your entire life.
+Sexism.
+Oppression.
+Expectations for who and how you are supposed to be, what you are supposed to do, how you are supposed to do it, and with what kind of attitude.

 You need a space.